Aortic valve repair: Surgical technique

 The details of the aortic valve repair procedure depend on the possibility of congenital malformation of the valve, the type and degree of secondary deformation, and the existence of an aortic aneurysm.
 The goal of the procedure is the restoration of a normal form of the aortic valve, which will then lead to near-normal function and good durability of the repair.
 A transesophageal echocardiogram during the operation and prior to the repair will be important to define the exact deformation of the aortic valve and thus the mechanism of regurgitation.

 In order to best accommodate the complex geometry of the aortic valve, these procedures are generally performed through open-heart surgery.
 Minimally invasive procedures limit the ability to precisely judge the form of the aortic valve and will lead to a higher uncertainty regarding function and durability of aortic valve repair.
-As for aortic valve replacement, the heart-lung machine is usually connected to the patient via aorta and right atrium.
+As for aortic valve replacement, the heart-lung machine is usually connected to the patient via the aorta and the right atrium.
 The heart is arrested through cardioplegia, and the form of the aortic valve is carefully analyzed.
 Currently documented predicted values for certain aspects of the form of the aortic valve are available.
-Using these parameters and a good transesophageal echocardiogram the precise mechanism of regurgitation can be determined in most cases.
+Using these parameters and a good transesophageal echocardiogram, the precise mechanism of regurgitation can be determined in most cases.